Utsunomiya: Railway

 Construction of a light rail transit system, Utsunomiya Light Rail, connecting Utsunomiya railway station with the neighbouring town of Haga was approved in 2016, with completion scheduled for December 2019.
+The network started operation on August 26, 2023 and Utsunomiya became the first city in Japan to have a new tram system in 75 years after Takaoka, Toyama.

 Highways

+Air

+The nearest airports to the city are Tokyo's Haneda Airport and Narita International Airport which both can be reached within 2 hours by road.